ansible/ansible-navigator/docs/faq.md

 done to help playbook developers author playbooks that are production ready, as both ansible controller and awx support playbook adjacent collection directories.
-If the collections are in another directory, the `ANSIBLE_COLLECTIONS_PATHS` variable needs to be set and the directory specified as a custom volume mount.
+If the collections are in another directory, the `ANSIBLE_COLLECTIONS_PATH` variable needs to be set and the directory specified as a custom volume mount.
 (See the [settings guide](settings.md) for `execution-environment-volume-mounts`)